Before you can get too deep into your digital marketing campaign, you must first take the time to understand your customers and locate new ones.

 This tool is designed to show you some of the trending eCommerce categories.
 The data can be filtered based on the country, and it can be viewed on a weekly, monthly, or yearly basis.

-Another great tool you will find here includes the Market Finder, which will give you insight into which markets you should launch your products to.
+Another great tool you will find here includes the Market Finder, which will give you insight into which markets you should launch your products in.

 Growthbar offers a quick and easy way to conduct market research.